juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - integration tests fits CRUDs, unit tests when there's logic
 - there are two types of tests - fast and slow
 - unit and integration tests alone are not enough -> e2e / contract testing / manual testing still needed
 - code coverage alone is dangerous!
+- test execution and time matters! (time budget etc)
+- some tests can be shared in unit and integation tests (spock traits)
 - ...

-## Final Thoughts and Future Directions
+## [TL-TR] Final Thoughts and Future Directions

 ## Appendix and Additional Resources